-Land acquisition is not anticipated in the Project as the interventions are about rehabilitation of existing roads.
-A conscious effort towards avoidance of land acquisition and minimization of adverse social impacts is taken up as an integral part of the entire project preparation and design of APRRP.
-However, in cases where new link roads are to be constructed, there could be possibility of encroachments or infringement with existing structures.
-Wherever unavoidable, efforts to minimize impacts through design interventions will be worked out for sub- projects.
+Land acquisition is not anticipated in the Project as the interventions are about construction of water supply networks along existing roads and other facilities like WTP and Storage Structures on available government land.
+A conscious effort towards avoidance of land acquisition and minimization of adverse social impacts are made as an integral part of the entire project preparation and design of APUWSSMIP.
+However, in case of distribution systems there could be possibility of encroachments affected.
+Wherever unavoidable, efforts to minimize impacts will be made through design interventions for sub- projects.
 As a guideline, the following steps shall be followed: